 Radio Graupner MC12 critic

-Box : black, sober and elegant, that changes from the horrible chromed box you find with some competitors.
+Box : black, sober and elegant, that changes from the horrible chromed box you could find with some competitors.

 Screen : Cryptic informations, a few added characters may greatly help.